 Became a well known Australian film producer and is widely credited with pioneering the Australian film industry.
 He studied commercial art and drama.
 Fascinated by films, he sought work as a production assistant and spent some time as a jack of all trades in Hollywood.
 Back in Australia he obtained finance from Queensland businessmen and friends to make his first films ‘The Moth of Moonbi’ and ‘Greenhide’.
 Inspired by the distinguished war records in Palestine of his father and uncle, he shot ‘Forty Thousand Horsemen’ in 1940, which was an immediate success.
 ‘The Rats of Tobruk’ (1944), ‘Sons of Matthew’ (1949), and ‘Jedda’ (1955) followed.

-A GP, honorary medical officer and Militia Captain in Ipswich when he joined the Army Medical Corps in 1940.
+Donald Cameron OBE, was a GP, honorary medical officer and Militia Captain in Ipswich when he joined the Army Medical Corps in 1940.
 As a Major and then Lieutenant-Colonel, he saw service in the Middle East and Papua New Guinea.
-He was mentioned in dispatches and appointed OBE in 1946.
-He was chairman of trustees of his old school from 1948-56.
-At the 1949 general elections he won the Federal seat of Oxley and was appointed Minister for Health in 1956.
-Defeated at the 1961 election, he worked for his former department as a medical officer until his appointment in 1962 as high commissioner to New Zealand.
+Cameron was mentioned in dispatches and appointed OBE in 1946.
+Cameron was Chairman of Trustees of his old school from 1948-56.
+At the 1949 general elections, he won the Federal seat of Oxley and was appointed Minister for Health in 1956.
+Defeated at the 1961 election, Cameron worked for his former department as a medical officer until his appointment in 1962 as High Commissioner to New Zealand. #yourplaceinhistory #igs

-Awarded the Thomas Joseph Byrnes Memorial Medal for the best junior public examination results in Queensland in 1914.
-At the age of 18 he was awarded the Military Medal for exceptional bravery in the Battle of the Somme.
-From 1935-68, as the General Manager of the Committee of Direction of Fruit Marketing, he played a lead role in establishing the Golden Circle Cannery, where he was joined by fellow Old Boy Percival Savage.
-Smith was an adviser to the Australian Government at the General Agreement on Tariffs and Trade talks in Switzerland in 1947.
-In 1958, he was made a Commander of the British Empire in 1958 for his services to the fruit industry.
-Later serving on the Board of Trustees at Ipswich Grammar School and as President of the Old Boys Association.
+Bernard Flewell-Smith CBE MM was awarded the Thomas Joseph Byrnes Memorial Medal for the best Junior Public Examination results in Queensland in 1914.
+At the age of 18, he was awarded the Military Medal for exceptional bravery in the Battle of the Somme.
+From 1935-68, as the General Manager of the Committee of Direction of Fruit Marketing, he played a lead role in establishing the Golden Circle Cannery, where fellow Old Boy Percival Savage joined him.
+Flewell-Smith was an adviser to the Australian Government at the General Agreement on Tariffs and Trade talks in Switzerland in 1947.
+In 1958, he was made a Commander of the British Empire for his services to the fruit industry.
+Later Flewell-Smith served on the Board of Trustees at Ipswich Grammar School and as President of the Old Boys Association. #yourplaceinhistory #igs

-Was Senior Prefect, Dux and achieved third place in the University of Queensland Open Scholarship list in 1916.
-He was a member of the premiership winning 1918 and 1919 1st XVs.
-McCulloch was also a fine tennis player and cricketer.
-In 1917 he studied engineering, but enlisted in the AIF in 1918.
-He served in England and joined the Australian Flying Corps just before the Armistice.
-On graduating with first class honours in mechanical and electrical engineering in 1922, McCulloch joined the City Electrtc Light Co (CEL) as a junior engineer.
-After management roles in Rockhampton City Council and the Townville Electric and Water authority, he rejoined CEL in 1938.
-He was a consultant for several states, served on CSIRO committees and in 1962 was an Australian delegate to a United Nations Conference on the peaceful uses of atomic energy.
+Alfred McCulloch was Senior Prefect, Dux and achieved third place in the University of Queensland Open Scholarship list in 1916.
+He was a member of the premiership winning 1918 and 1919 1st XV teams.
+McCulloch was also an excellent tennis player and cricketer.
+In 1917 he studied engineering but enlisted in the AIF in 1918.
+McCulloch served in England and joined the Australian Flying Corps just before the Armistice.
+On graduating with First Class Honours in Mechanical and Electrical Engineering in 1922, McCulloch joined the City Electric Light Co (CEL) as a Junior Engineer.
+After management roles in Rockhampton City Council and the Townsville Electric and Water authority, he re-joined CEL in 1938.
+McCulloch was a consultant for several states, served on CSIRO committees and in 1962 was an Australian delegate to a United Nations Conference on the peaceful uses of atomic energy. #yourplaceinhistory #igs

 William George Henderson 1915-1917